gmaher/ai_posts/metadata_tagging/post.md

 ---
 ```

 * The BM25 search without tags performed very poorly, no relevant documents were surfaced.
-We see that keyword search can fail if a query requires more broad information to answer such as topics or categories.
+This is because the articles about football, did not actually contain the keyword football.
+So we see that keyword search can fail if a query requires more broad information to answer such as topics or categories.

 * Adding the metadata tags to the documents drastically improved the BM25 search, we now correctly get articles related to football, even though the football keyword does not appear in the documents.